itsjoshuagraves/digitalgarden/content/journal/intentions/index.md

 While kindness is essential, not every part of you requires gentleness.
 Sometimes, you must be firm—what the instructors called “fierce compassion.”

+Consider when a beloved pet is doing something potentially destructive to them or something else.
+You may shout to make them stop.
+It isn't because you don't love them, but sometimes gentleness doesn't cut it.

-Like when a beloved pet is in danger and you shout “No,” some aspects of yourself need decisive boundaries.
+Some aspects of yourself need similar decisive boundaries.
 Parts that might need this include:

 - The hurtful one
 - The hateful one